igorsegallafa/delta3d/README.md

 # Delta3D

 Project of a basic Game Engine that I created for learn 3D stuff.
-The library was made using Directx9 with Shaders and C++.
+The library was made using Directx9 with Shaders and C++ 17.

 ## License
 Licensed under the MIT License.